mrpotatocode/mrpotatocode/README.md

 Hi.
 I’m MrPotatoCode.
-This is a Github README, _updated Oct 2021_.
+This is a Github README, _updated June 2022_.

+Professionally, I work as a Senior Model Steward at [Thomson Reuters](https://www.thomsonreuters.com/en.html) implementing data ethics and governance in mahcine learning models.

 I finished my Master of Information in Human Centered Data Science at the [University of Toronto iSchool](https://ischool.utoronto.ca/current-students/programs-courses/programs-of-study/master-of-information/human-centred-data-science-hcds/).

-Professionally, I work as a Data Scientist at [Purpose Analytics](https://purposeanalytics.ca) to help build a more data-informed non-profit sector.

 If you're on my GitHub, my best public R-based project is within this [repo](https://github.com/mrpotatocode/COFFEE_COFFEE_COFFEE), so if you only have a moment, check it out.
 Here's its [Shiny App](https://mrpotatocode.shinyapps.io/TastingNotePredictions/).